Boss & Me

 Boss & Me (杉杉来了) is a 2014 Chinese television series starring Hans Zhang and Zhao Liying.
 It is based on the novel "Shan Shan Comes to Eat" written by Gu Man.
 The series aired on Jiangsu TV from 8 July to 20 July 2014.

-The series was a commercial success in China, topping ratings chart and trending online with viral catchphrases.
+The series was a commercial success in China, topping ratings charts and trending online with viral catchphrases.
 It is also popular in other countries like Russia and South Korea.

 Synopsis

 Feng Teng (Hans Zhang) is a rich heir and the president of a giant conglomerate.
 He has a younger sister, Feng Yue, with a very rare blood type.
 Therefore, he recruits Shan Shan (Zhao Liying), who shares the same blood type as Feng Yue, into the company to be a blood donor.
 Interesting anecdotes occur when Feng Teng intentionally tries to fatten up Shan Shan, who loves eating.
 As Feng Teng gets to know Shan Shan, he discovers her innocence and kind heart beyond her clumsy nature, and falls in love with her.

-When Feng Teng's childhood friend, Yuan Lishu (Li Chengyuan) returns to the country, she is dismayed to discover that Feng Teng is in love with Shan Shan.
+When Feng Teng's childhood friend Yuan Lishu (Li Chengyuan) returns to the country, she is dismayed to discover that Feng Teng is in love with Shan Shan.
 She tries to compete with Shan Shan for Feng Teng's love.
 Together with Feng Teng's best friend, Zheng Qi (Huang Ming), the two try to separate the couple by inciting conflicts.